kylpo/notes/prototyping.md

+# All about prototyping

+---

+speed vs velocity

+responsive potentially slows you down

+less variables you need to deal with, the better

+avoid best-practice things like strings.xml

+sacrifice maintainability for ease of short-term change

+I believe this is why Google is investing in Flutter.
+Not because they're gonna try to take over mobile-dev with it, but because it is a nice prototyping tool, and good enough for some prod use-cases.

+---

 [César Andreu on Twitter: "@markdalgleish @andrewingram @mjackson Design tooling I've seen usually doesn't help with many cases: i18n, l10n, accessibility, min/max size, empty state, failures"](https://twitter.com/CesarAndreu/status/891156950477451264)